cosmos/ibc/spec/ics-002-consensus-verification/README.md

 `ClientState` is the light client state, which contains the latest `ConsensusState` along with a map of heights to `CommitmentRoot`s, used to verify presence or absence of particular key-value pairs in state at particular heights.
+Light clients are representially-opaque — different consensus algorithms can define different light client update algorithms — but they must expose a common set of query functions to the IBC handler.

 ```typescript
 interface ClientState {